you've strategically hit upon the logo & icon portfolio and blog of UK logo designer Graham Smith — the original Logo Smith since '86.

 It is explained further, thus:

-Just to make it clear that the image of the Arabic FedEx logo above in this post is NOT the official version.
+Just to make it clear that the image of the Arabic FedEx below is NOT the official version.
 It is vector version I tried my best to recreate from the photographs to hand.

 You can see the official Arabic FedEx logo on the website (below).